bcgov/greenlight/README.md

 ### Upate OpenShift Configuration

-If you use OpenShift, you will be interested in adding a deployment configuration for the new agent, and updating the deployment configuration for dflow to correctly proxy requests.
+If you use OpenShift, you will be interested in adding a new deployment configuration for the new agent, and updating the deployment configuration for dflow to correctly proxy requests.

 - In the `openshift/agents` folder, copy one of the existing agents deployment configurations and create a new one.
   - Make sure to update the name and all the variables in the deployment configuration to reflect the new agent mnemonic picked for the configuration files.